EECA-NZ/TIMES-NZ-Model-Files/docs/issues-log.md

 This log refers only to issues or missing features in the model itself.
 This excludes any potential issues related to post-processing or backend data management.

+## Emissions

+- Historical modelled emissions (2024/2025) do not align perfectly with historical data
+- Would be good to add a sensitivity for a net zero scenario.
+Can make a new run with a single emisisons constraint to achieve this - in theory not much trouble but solution might be infeasible.

 ## Electricity generation
  - The generation stack needs expanding to: a) include diesel peakers, and b) allow natural gas plants to use biogas.
  - Rankine black pellet use and lifetime may need review